-- 1. The names, race/ethnicity, gender, address, phone number, and contact person of all DBE and non-DBE consultants, subcontractors, manufacturers, suppliers, truckers and vendors identified as DBEs; - 2.
+- 1. The names, race/ethnicity, gender, address, phone number, and contact person of all DBE and non-DBE consultants, subcontractors, manufacturers, suppliers, truckers and vendors identified as DBEs (for vendor to identify whether it is a supplier or manufacturer); - 2.
 The nature of work of each DBE and non-DBE consultant, subcontractor, manufacturer, supplier, trucker and vendor; - 3.
 The dollar amount contracted with each DBE and non-DBE consultant, subcontractor, manufacturer, supplier, trucker and vendor; and - 4.
 Cumulative dollar amount of all change orders to the subcontract.